ibe-course/PCA_et_admixture/README.md

 ####  2.b West-Eurasian PCA (PCA_2)

 We are going to put a little bit more context in our PCA now.
-Smartpca allows to compute the PCs with only a subset of samples and inefer a projected position for the rest.
-By using a subset of West-Eurasian populations we could create a very recognisable structure in the PCA.
-Again we will run a PCA with an extra parameter in our parameter file to acheve this.
+Smartpca allows to compute the PCs with only a subset of samples and infer a projected position for the rest.
+By using a subset of West-Eurasian populations we could create a very recognizable structure in the PCA.
+Again we will run a PCA with an extra parameter in our parameter file to achieve this.

 ```